lukewilson37/coe332-lew2547/homework03/README.md

 ```bash
 $ python3 analyze_water.py
 ```
 This runs the script on our base data set I detailed how to download earlier.
-If you wish to use a different data set you may edit the function ```python main()``` in the script.
+If you wish to use a different data set you may edit the function ```main()``` in the script.
 The file must convert to dictionary format however you wish to do that.